choosehappy/TraitHorizon/README.md

 ![TraitHorizon Screenshot](docs/source/_static/images/TH_screenshot.png)

 ## Documentation
-The documentation for TraitHorizon is available at [TraitHorizon Documentation](https://traithorizon.readthedocs.io/en/latest/).
+The documentation for TraitHorizon is available [here](https://traithorizon.readthedocs.io/en/latest/).
 It includes detailed instructions on installation, usage, and customization.

 ## License
 This project is licensed under The Clear BSD License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.